RabbitMQ plugin

 The

-consumestep starts a polling loop for consumption of the designated queue.
-As new records appear,consumepolls them and sends them to the next step. - Example
+consumestep starts a polling loop for consumption of the configured queue.
+As new records arrive, theconsumestep polls them and sends them to the next step. - Example

 Produce step

-The produce step within the RabbitMQ plugin provides messages to the RabbitMQ broker using a query; the messages are then forwarded as input to the next step.
+The produce step in the RabbitMQ plugin sends messages to the RabbitMQ broker; the results are then forwarded to the next step.

 - Ancestor